verana-labs/verifiable-trust-vpr-spec/spec.md

 - set `applicant_participant.revoked` to `now`
 - set `applicant_participant.modified` to `now`

-Call [[MOD-DE-MSG-6]](#mod-de-msg-6-revoke-vs-operator-authorization) Revoke VS Operator Authorization with `participant_id = applicant_participant.id` to remove any authorization record for this permission.
+Call [[MOD-DE-MSG-6]](#mod-de-msg-6-revoke-vs-operator-authorization) Revoke VS Operator Authorization with `participant_id = applicant_participant.id` to remove any authorization record for this `Participant` entry.
 The call is a no-op if no record exists.

 #### [MOD-PP-MSG-10] Create or Update Participant Session